RAILFAN GUIDES of the U.S.

 RAILROAD SIGNALS HOME

-For the signal fan, this area is still all B&O CPL's (color position lights).
-Get em while you can!
-There are a bunch that are easy to photograph on the south (or west) side of the station platforms at Jessup and Dorsey are CPL signals, and the north end of Savage.
+For the signal fan, this area was predominated by CPL signals, but as of the summer of 2012, they were all replaced by color light signals :-( There were a bunch that are easy to photograph on the south (or west) side of the station platforms at Jessup and Dorsey, and the north end of Savage.
+The signal locations are still the same, just not as nice to frame up with a train.

 Reminder: following the B&O tradition, all directions on the B&O are either eastbound or westbound, at least here in the Baltimore area.
 So, here on this map, a westbound freight is going south from Philly to DC, and an eastbound freight is actually going north.